mmills2/WhatsCooking/README.md

 ## Architecture Notes

 The application consists of a main executable file (WhatsCooking.py), an agents package, and supporting files (agent_state.py, structured_outputs.py, and settings.ini).
 The main executable file compiles and executes the graph.
 This graph is made up of the agents defined in the agents package.
-The supporting files provide schemas used throughout the agent logic and configuration settings.
+The supporting files provide schemas used throughout the agent logic and allow for configuring application settings.

 ### WhatsCooking